Colin Lee: Watford

-He was appointed youth coach at Watford before taking over as manager in March 1990.
+Lee was appointed youth coach at Watford before taking over as manager in March 1990.
 However, he was sacked in November the following season after a dismal start had seen Watford win only two games when they had been hoping for a promotion challenge in the Second Division.

 In 1991, Lee returned to the game as youth coach at Reading, later becoming assistant manager to Mark McGhee.
 He helped them win the Division Two championship in 1994 and followed McGhee to Leicester a few months later.
-When McGhee ended his year-long reign at Filbert Street to take charge of Wolves, Lee again followed.
+When McGhee ended his year-long reign at Filbert Street to take charge of Wolverhampton Wanderers, Lee again followed.

-Wolves
+Wolverhampton Wanderers

 During Lee's time as assistant manager, Wolves were semi-finalists in the Division One play-offs and the FA Cup, and Lee was promoted to the manager's seat in November 1998, after McGhee was sacked.
 His initial caretaker spell beginning with a 6–1 win against Bristol City at Ashton Gate.
 The next two seasons saw Wolves just miss out on the Division One play-offs, and he was sacked in December 2000 with the Midlanders struggling in the bottom half of the division.
 His task was not helped by the sale of several key players, including top scorer Ade Akinbiyi, towards the end of his spell as Wolves manager.

 After leaving Molineux, he joined Leeds United as a scout, a job he held until March 2001, when he was called in by Torquay United chairman Mike Bateson as a consultant to the under pressure manager Wes Saunders in a desperate battle to keep Torquay out of the Conference.
 When Saunders was sacked soon after (on 28 March 2001), Lee took over as caretaker manager until the end of the season, and guided the side to the heights of 21st place and safety thanks to a nerve-wracking win at Barnet on the final day of the season which saw Barnet relegated.